avi-071-coder/GiftGrid/README.md

 ### B. E-Commerce Scraper Blocks & Captcha Resiliency
 * **The Issue:** Scraper blocks and captcha false-positives on major platforms.
-* **The Solution:** Configured rotating browser user-agent profiles and refined the bot-detection algorithm to only flag captchas when no product metadata could be extracted, heavily reducing false positives.
+* **The Solution:** Configured rotating browser user-agent profiles and refined the bot-detection algorithm to only flag captchas when no product metadata could

 ---